DISPATCH methods: an approximate, entropy-based Riemann solver for ideal magnetohydrodynamics: The numerical tests

 \subsection{Current sheet}

 The current sheet test problem is designed to see what an algorithm will do with a perturbed current sheet.
-Although ann analytic solution for this test problem is not available, it is still a great test to check the robustness of the algorithm.
+Although an analytic solution for this test problem is not available, it is still suitable for test the robustness of the algorithm.
 The experimental setup is similar to \cite{Hawley_1995}.
-The test is run in two dimensions using a periodic, square grid with $-0.5 \leq [x,y] \leq 0.5$, 256 x 256 cells resolution. .upon which there is a uniform magnetic field that discontinuously reverses direction at some point.
+The test is run in two dimensions using a periodic, square grid with $-0.5 \leq [x,y] \leq 0.5$, 256 $\times$ 256 cells resolution.
+There is a uniform magnetic field that discontinuously reverses direction at a certain point.
 In the whole box $(\rho, P_{gas}) = (1,\beta/2$, where $\beta$ is an input parameter.
 We set $B_y$:

 For $\left| x \right| > 0.25$, velocities $(u_x,u_y) = (A \sin{(2\pi y)},0)$, where $A$ is an amplitude.
-We ran the test with a range of $\beta$ and $A$ values, but here we will show only with the "standard" values, $\beta = A = 0.1$.
-In figure \ref{fig:current_sheet} we show the density and magnetic pressure at different times.
-Initially linearly polarized Alfven waves propagate along the field in the y-direction and quickly start generating magneto-acoustic waves since the magnetic pressure does not remain constant.
+We ran the test with a range of $\beta$ and $A$ values, but here we present only with the "standard" setup, where $\beta = A = 0.1$.
+In figure \ref{fig:current_sheet} we can see the density and magnetic pressure at different times.
+Initially linearly polarised Alfv\'en waves propagate along the field in the y-direction and quickly start generating magneto-acoustic waves since the magnetic pressure does not remain constant.
 Since there are two current sheets in the setup (at $x= \pm 0.25$, reconnection inevitably occurs.
 If $\beta < 1$, this reconnection drives strong over-pressurized regions that launch magneto-acoustic waves transverse to the field.
 Moreover, as reconnection changes the topology of the field lines, magnetic islands form, grow, and merge.
 The point of the test is to make sure the algorithm can follow this evolution for as long as possible without crashing.
-We ran tests for $0.1 \leq (\beta, A) \leq 10$ and the HLLS solver deals with it with ease.
+We ran tests for $0.1 \leq (\beta, A) \leq 10$ and the HLLS solver did not encounter any numerical problems.